Keith-paradox/Chat_PDF/README.md

 # ChatPDF

-A Retrieval-Augmented Generation (RAG) system for querying PDF documents using multi-agent architecture.
+A Retrieval-Augmented Generation (RAG) system for querying PDF documents using multi-agent architecture powered by **LangGraph**.
 The system intelligently decides when to search locally stored PDFs or fetch information from the web, providing contextually aware answers with session-based memory.

 ## How It Works

 ### Architecture Overview

+The system uses **LangGraph** to orchestrate a stateful multi-agent workflow that dynamically routes between agents based on the question and intermediate results.

 ```mermaid
 flowchart TD